0-MAP META SOURCES

 ROUNDED RECTANGLE = mixed coastal & Land borders

-Fill Colour Sometimes the colour filling a branch conveys knowledge eg. a particular political party.
+Sometimes the colour filling a branch conveys knowledge eg. a particular political party.

 Image [Embedded]

-Such as logos, thumbnail location maps, flags, icons, people profile pictures etc., which provide a unique visual element that users can instantly ‘latch onto’ as they navigate their way around the map.
+Images such as logos, thumbnail location maps, flags, icons, people profile pictures etc. provide a unique visual element that users can instantly ‘latch onto’ as they navigate their way around the map.

 Text